Kylie Jenner Flaunts Incredible Figure In Sexy New Instagram Photo

 Travis denied the allegations, and then deleted his Instagram account.
 Sources claim that he did so in order to prove his loyalty to Kylie, and the couple are reportedly still together.

-Kylie has not publicly spoken out about her drama with Jordyn Woods, or her allegedly cheating claims against Travis.
+Kylie has not publicly spoken out about her drama with Jordyn Woods or the cheating claims against Travis.

 Fans can see more of Kylie Jenner’s life when Keeping Up With the Kardashians returns for a new season on the E! network later this month.